DrCatHicks/tailscale_talk/CITATIONS.md

 # Citations

+Almaatouq, A., Noriega-Campero, A., Alotaibi, A., Krafft, P. M., Moussaid, M., & Pentland, A. (2020).
+Adaptive social networks promote the wisdom of crowds.
+Proceedings of the National Academy of Sciences, 117(21), 11379-11386.

 Alter, A. L., Oppenheimer, D. M., & Zemla, J. C. (2010).
 Missing the trees for the forest: A construal level account of the illusion of explanatory depth. *Journal of Personality and Social Psychology*, *99*(3), 436.

 Bertsch, S., Pesta, B. J., Wiscott, R., & McDaniel, M. A. (2007).
 The generation effect: A meta-analytic review.
 Memory & cognition, 35(2), 201-210.